Cornelia Barns

-Cornelia Baxter Barns (September 25, 1888 – November 4, 1941) was an American feminist, socialist, and political cartoonist.
+Cornelia Baxter Barns (September 25, 1888 – November 4, 1941) was an American illustrator, political cartoonist, painter, feminist, and socialist.

 Personal life

-Cornelia Barns was born on September 25, 1888 in Flushing, New York, the oldest of three children born to Charles Edward Barns and Mabel Balston Barns.
+Barns was born on September 25, 1888, in Flushing, New York, the oldest of three children born to Charles Edward Barns and Mabel Balston Barns.
 Charles Barns initially entered law school, but then explored the sciences before launching a career as a newspaperman for the New York Herald.
 While living in New York, he also earned a reputation as author and poet.
-By 1910 the family relocated to Philadelphia, where Charles Barns established himself as theater manager, and Cornelia studied art.
+By 1910 the family relocated to Philadelphia, where her father established himself as theater manager, and Barns studied art.

 New Woman

 As educational opportunities were made more available in the 19th century, women artists became part of professional enterprises, including founding their own art associations.
 Artwork made by women was considered to be inferior, and to help overcome that stereotype women became "increasingly vocal and confident" in promoting women's work, and thus became part of the emerging image of the educated, modern and freer "New Woman".
 Artists then, "played crucial roles in representing the New Woman, both by drawing images of the icon and exemplyfying this emerging type through their own lives."